wzorgdrager/flink-k8s/README.md

-This deploys a prometheus instance, a grafana instance and a Flink cluster with **one** JobManager and **two** TaskManagers (consisting of 16 Taskslots each).
+This deploys a prometheus instance, a grafana instance and a Flink cluster with **one** JobManager and **two** TaskManagers (consisting of 16 taskslots each).
 Flink is configured and deployed to expose (Prometheus) metrics on port **9999** for each Job and TaskManager.
 Prometheus scrapes Kubernetes endpoints based on a JobManager service and headless TaskManager service routing to the correct metric